-A. In order to qualify for Residential Options Waiver (ROW), individuals of all ages must meet all of the following criteria:

-3. be on the intellectual/developmental disabilities (IDD) request for services registry (RFSR), unless otherwise specified through programmatic allocation in §16107 of this Chapter;

-4. meet the requirements for an ICF/IID level of care which requires active treatment for developmental disabilities under the supervision of a qualified developmental disabilities professional;

-6. have justification based on a uniform needs-based assessment and a person-centered planning discussion that the ROW is the OCDD waiver that will meet the needs of the individual;

-7. be a resident of Louisiana;

-be a citizen of the United States or a qualified alien; and

-9. have assurance that health and welfare of the individual can be maintained in the community with the provision of the ROW services.

-B. Repealed.
+- A. In order to qualify for Residential Options Waiver (ROW), individuals of all ages must meet all of the following criteria: - 1. have an intellectual and/or developmental disability as specified in R.S.
+28:451.2; - 2. be determined eligible through the developmental disabilities entry process; - 3. be on the intellectual/developmental disabilities (IDD) request for services registry (RFSR), unless otherwise specified through programmatic allocation in §16107 of this Chapter; - 4. meet the requirements for an ICF/IID level of care which requires active treatment for developmental disabilities under the supervision of a qualified developmental disabilities professional; - 5. meet the financial eligibility requirements for the Louisiana Medicaid Program; - 6. have justification based on a uniform needs-based assessment and a person-centered planning discussion that the ROW is the OCDD waiver that will meet the needs of the individual; - 7. be a resident of Louisiana; - 8. be a citizen of the United States or a qualified alien; and - 9. have assurance that health and welfare of the individual can be maintained in the community with the provision of the ROW services.